NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Mount an Existing Data Volume Locally

-The NetApp Data Science Toolkit can be used to mount an existing data volume on your local host as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to mount an existing data volume on your local host as part of any Python program or workflow.
 On Linux hosts, mounting requires root privileges, so any Python program that invokes this function must be run as root.
 It is usually not necessary to invoke this function as root on macOS hosts.

 ##### Function Definition